[To bypass our servers, please see Direct Scan to URL (DSU).]

 Benefits: You can validate scanned data on your own servers rather than CodeREADr’s server.
 You can direct scans to your own server rather than using our APIs.
 You can use this option for databases that are constantly changing when additional data processing is required before posting the response back to the app.

 There are two ways to enable PostbackURL: Postback as a Service and Postback as an Advanced Setting.
-The fundamental difference between the two options is the former relies on your server for validation while the latter can do that, too, but also can give you the option to a) use our servers for validation and post the resulting scan to your server, including the option to Postback a specific response to the app user; and, b) to post your scan records to your server when no validation is required.
-You can choose to return XML with each post (Full Postback) or to simply receive the scan record without requiring return XML from your server (Receiver Only).
+The main difference is that the former relies on your server for validation.
+While the latter can do that too, it also gives you two other options.
+First, you can use our servers for validation and post the resulting scan to your server, including the option to Postback a specific response to the app user.
+Second, you can post scan records to your server when it doesn’t require validation.
+Then, you can choose to return XML with each post (Full Postback) or to simply receive the scan record without requiring return XML from your server (Receiver Only).

 If you plan to post responses back to the app (Post back as a Service or Full Post back) or want to totally bypass codeREADr’s servers with our Direct Scan to URL service type, please click here.